srijaljoshi/Pub-Sub-Implementation/README.md

-# Java Pub-Sub based Message-oriented Middleware
+# Java Pub-Sub based Message queue
 ---
 This is my attempt at fundamentally understanding the design of Publisher-Subscriber model and Message-Oriented Middlewares.
 This implementation utilized asynchronous message passing via message queue.
 The Publisher and Subscriber objects are loosely coupled